-The last thing you want is a sofa that’s the wrong size.
+Let's be real, the last thing you want is a sofa that’s the wrong size.
 Too small and you won’t have the space you need for Netflix binges and afternoon naps.
 Too big, and you’ll block the traffic and run out of space for the rest of your furniture.
-So how do you get the right size sofa, both for your comfort and the size of the room?
+So how do you get the right size sofa for both your comfort and the size of the room?

 For most people, the ideal sofa is 40" deep, 84" long, and 34" high with a 17" seat height.
 But you can (and should!) customize each of those dimensions to fit your height, the size of the room, and how you want to use the sofa.